Nick01105/dr-rtl-oss-backend/README.md

 Yosys `equiv`** — so the agent loop can run without commercial licenses, and so every synthesis / timing / equivalence stage is scriptable and inspectable.

-Built as part of ongoing work on **LLM-based RTL rewriting for PPA optimization**.
-The motivation for going open isn't just cost: a black-box commercial flow can't be instrumented, perturbed, or ablated, which is exactly what studying *why* an LLM rewrite helps or fails requires.

-[Dr_RTL]: (link to the Dr_RTL paper / repo)

 ---

 ## What this is